code-dot-org/code-dot-org/dashboard/app/views/home/_privacy.md

-Date of Last Revision: April 4, 2016
+Date of Last Revision: August 24, 2016

 ## About Code.org
 Code.org® is a non-profit dedicated to expanding participation in computer science by making it available in more schools, and increasing participation by women and underrepresented students of color.